HomeGuides › Best Vegan Motorcycle Jackets 2026

 Pros

-• Level 2 armor at all zones included
+• EN 1621-1 Level 2 limb armor included as standard

-• RST's vegan list is publicly verified
+• RST's public vegan certification list — independently verifiable

 Cons